Logo, MacQueen's Quinterly

 Here at MacQ, we happily agree there’s no need to adhere to 5-7-5 in the haiku sequences and/or haibun you submit for our consideration—especially if doing so results in stilted or unnatural-sounding lines, rather than distilled micro-poems.

-Here are just a couple of examples of what MacQ publisher, Clare MacQueen, considers effective use of the 5-7-5 structure:
+Here are just a couple of examples of 5-7-5 structure that Clare admires:

-1. two haiku by Gary S. Rosin, origami cranes and Frozen; and
+1. two haiku by Gary S. Rosin, (a shiver of moon) and (whispers in the air); and

 2. a haiku sequence by William Cullen, Jr., Driving Cross Country.
 Clare also appreciates this sequence as a blend of the traditional and the contemporary, a timely commentary, and a concise travelogue (with a nod to Bashō).